Rugged, waterproof, and capable of operating in dusty environments, the TASKA is the first bionic hand designed specifically for durability.

 However, as we point out for all bionic hands, having a large number of grip patterns isn’t particularly useful.
 The majority of people use only a few core grips for all tasks, so the more important measure is how well a hand performs these core grips.

-The following short video demonstrates the TASKA using a few core grips to make breakfast.
+This short video demonstrates the TASKA using a few core grips to make breakfast:

-How does the user select and control TASKA’s grips?
+How does the user select one of TASKA’s grips?

 In general, myoelectric sensors are placed against the skin of the user’s residual limb to detect muscle movements.
 These movements are then translated to commands for the bionic hand, typically to open or close the hand or to change the selected grip.